DillonRawlins99/obsfucate-me/README.md

 cat regularEmail.txt <(cat secretEmail.txt | python3 ./obsfucate.sh)
 ```
 ## Obsfucate executable code
 A common workflow to get code from a url and run it is `curl http://myurl.com/myfile.sh | bash`.
+How could we integrate the ideas of `obsfucate-me` to make certain parts of your code harder to inspect?

 ## Terms to research
 - ASCII